spin-nhn/toastkit.unity/docs/Manager/README.en.md

 ## Overview

-TOAST Kit Manager를 통해서 TOAST Kit에서 제공하는 서비스 목록을 확인할 수 있고, 원하는 서비스를 설치, 제거, 업데이트할 수 있습니다.
+Check the service list of TOAST Kit from TOAST Kit Manager, while you install, remove, or update services as you need.

 ## Specification